PROGRAMS OF STUDY

 Intending applicants are welcome to visit the department and meet faculty with prior arrangement.

-Each February and March, we are pleased to welcome our top ranking prospective Ph.D. students to Mac Day, our annual open house event, which features a series of orientation sessions, seminars, meetings, and social events involving the faculty and graduate students of the Department.
+Each February, we are pleased to welcome our top ranking prospective Ph.D. students to Mac Day, our annual open house event, which features a series of orientation sessions, seminars, meetings, and social events involving the faculty and graduate students of the Department.
+We will hold two sessions this year, the first on February 21-23 and the second on February 26-28.